SuryaHembrom/uod_rnaseq/README.md

 ./dirFeatureCountsEff.sh -i ~/OUTPUT_STAR/ -o ~/OUTPUT_FC/ -a /path/to/genome/databases/PhycaEff_manual.gtf
 ```

+#####Differential gene expression analysis
-featureCounts generates read count tables and summary statistics that can be analysed in R, using edgeR.
+featureCounts generates read count tables and summary statistics that can be analysed in R, using `edgeR`.
-Follow up in R Markdown files.
+Follow up in `R` scripts. `R Markdown` files can be found at http://www.compbio.dundee.ac.uk/user/rstam/internal/

+#####Clustering and Heatmaps
+`edgeR` produces a table with differentially expressed genes.
+These genes can be clustered using `hclust` and a heatmap can be drawn using `heatmap2`.
+These analyses are described in scripts XXXXXX. `R Markdown` files are again [here](http://www.compbio.dundee.ac.uk/user/rstam/internal/).